Can Dogs Eat Peas? An In-Depth Look

-Vegetables like peas, however, don’t contain anything like theobromine, and so are not toxic and are thus fine for dogs to ingest.
+However, vegetables like peas don’t contain anything like theobromine and so are not toxic and are thus fine for dogs to ingest.

 The Health Benefits of Peas for Dogs

 Actually, they might even be more than fine.
 Sure, your dog may not need them, but when given in moderation, vegetables can actually be beneficial to your dog’s health.
-Where foods like chocolate contain chemicals which are toxic for dogs, peas contain vitamins and nutrients.
+Where foods like chocolate contain toxic chemicals for dogs , peas contain vitamins and nutrients.

-Peas are rich in Vitamin A and Vitamin K, and have different types of Vitamin B. In addition, peas also contain significant amounts of iron, zinc, magnesium, and fiber.
+Peas are rich in Vitamin A and Vitamin K and have different types of Vitamin B. Also, peas contain significant amounts of iron, zinc, magnesium, and fiber.